zdalih/gmpract/README.md

 ```
 alias gmpract=$'python3 '$(pwd)$'/main.py'
 ```

+try gmpract -h, if the help prompt prints out you are good!

 # Usage

 The gmpract tool allows one to use the MNIST dataset to train a chosen classifier model and evaluate it's accuracy and training time.